 - Short answer.
 Each short answer problem is worth 9 total points.
 The short answer problems will involve working through a short toy machine learning problem, doing some short derivations, or answering conceptual questions.
 The samples in the above document should be a good representation of their difficulty level.

-- The MLE & Conditional Probability Models section of the exam will only have a single short answer problem worth 9 points.
+- The MLE & Conditional Probability Models section of the exam will only have three True/False problems worth a total of 9 points.